CameronBodine/PINGMapper/README.md

 ## Website
 Check out PING-Mapper's [website](https://cameronbodine.github.io/PINGMapper/) for more information.

+## PING-Mapper v2.0.0
+The second version of PING-Mapper is available now.
+Scientific articles documenting the new functionality will be posted here when available.
+Check the [release notes](https://github.com/CameronBodine/PINGMapper/releases/tag/v2.0.0) for more information.

 ## PING-Mapper v1.0.0
 An overview of PING-Mapper v1.0.0 functionality and justification are published in AGU's Earth and Space Science scientific journal.
 If you use PING-Mapper for your work, please cite the article!